lukebayes/asunit-legacy/xului/src/MAC-README.txt

 on Mac - if you know, please send me a brief description so that I can update this doc!

+If you know how to create an executable binary for OSX, please contact us asap as we need your help!

 Thanks,

 Luke Bayes
+www.asunit.org
+lbayes@patternpark.com